 - A vector specifying a global color setting similar to Seurat's `DimPlot`/`FeaturePlot`.

 - A list specifying colors for each variable type (discrete/continuous) or for each individual variable.
 For example, `list(discrete = "auto", continuous = "A")` applies automatic styling from `color_pro()` for discrete variables and `viridis` "A" style for continuous variables.
-More detailed setups can include `list("cluster" = "pro_blue", "CD14" = c("#EEEEEE", "black"))`.
+More detailed setups can be included.
+For example, `list("cluster" = "light", "CD14" = "OrRd")`.

 For continuous variables: